libertyernie/vba-wii/readme.txt

 Game Boy (Color) and Game Boy Advance games.

-For both loading and saving, the PNG filename is [TITLE].png, where [TITLE] is the ROM title defined at 0x134.
+For both loading and saving, the PNG filename is [TITLE].png, where [TITLE] is the ROM title defined at 0x134 (for GB games) or 0xA0 (for GBA games).
 For example, POKEMON_SFXAAXE.png will be loaded for Pok้mon Silver.
-If no PNG file by that name exists, VBA-GX will try loading default.png instead.
+If no PNG file by that name exists, VBA-GX will try loading default.png (for GB games) or defaultgba.png (for GBA games) instead.

+Since the borders are rendered along with the video output of the game, the pixels in the border will be the same size as game pixels.
+This means that a Game Boy game will appear in the middle 160x144 pixels of the border, and a Game Boy Advance game will appear in the middle 240x160 pixels, regardless of the resolution of the border PNG image.

 -=[ Match Wii Controls ]=-